Rationale for the conference:

 Discrimination is not only a hugely important real-life issue.
 It is also a theoretically important and sophisticated field of research.

 The conference is hosted by Centre for the Experimental-Philosophical Studies of Discrimination (CEPDISC) at Aarhus University, Denmark.
 CEPDISC is a newly established (August 2020) centre of excellence funded by the Danish National Research Foundation (2020-2027).
-The Centre Leader is Professor Kasper Lippert-Rasmussen.
+The Centre Director is Professor Kasper Lippert-Rasmussen.

-The conference call is open for paper presentations: 45 minutes sessions (Q&A included).
+The conference call is open for:

 The abstract should contain the following information:

 Deadline for submissions: Extended to June 28, 2022.
 Response can be expected early July.